 - This code creates a module called Count_Rows_with_Specific_Text.

-⧪ And in Step 5, before running the code, select the range of cells with the text values.
-Here I have selected range B4:B13 (Name of the Books).
+- Before running the code, select the range of cells with the text values.
+Here, range B4:B13 (Name of the Book).

-Read More: How Excel Count Rows with Value (8 Ways)
+Read More: How to Count Rows with Text in Excel

-But unfortunately, some candidates could not appear at the test and there are blank cells in place of their marks.
+Some candidates did not take the test so there are blank cells in place of their marks.

 Let’s develop a Macro that will count the total number of rows excluding the blank cells.